chrusty/devops-manifesto/Cassandra/Exercises/Exploring-the-storage-layer.md

 #### Flush your data to disk
-Use the “nodetool flush” command to force your table to be flushed to disk, then run the “sstableutil” command again.
+Use the "nodetool flush" command to force your table to be flushed to disk, then run the "sstableutil" command again.
 ```docker exec -it cassandra-1 nodetool flush examples users```